rocky-linux/documentation/docs/books/incus_server/08-snapshots.md

 Exit the container.

-Before restoring the container how it was prior to creating the file, the safest way to restore a container, particularly if there have been many changes, is to stop it first:
+Before restoring the container how it was before creating the file, the safest way to restore a container, mainly if there have been many changes, is to stop it first:

 ```bash
 incus stop ubuntu-test